danielathome19/pyorganoid/README.md

 ## License

-Pyorganoid is licensed under the BSD-3 License.
+PyOrganoid is licensed under the BSD-3 License.
 See the [LICENSE](LICENSE.md) file for more information.

 <!-- Project development began July 6th, 2024. -->